smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 The sample above shares too much.
 Why would ``SendCallback`` be public?
 It doesn't fit with ``Worker``'s purpose of processing work items.
 The method is only used within the class and is nicely isolated within ``Worker``.
-Since we would never want other classes using the method it should be private!
+Since we would never want other classes using the method, it should be private!

 {% highlight csharp %}
 public class Worker {